ingadhoc/stock/stock_picking_list/README.rst

 Stock Picking List
 ==================

 #.
-This module print the report for the Picking List product.
+This module add an spreadsheet picking list report that can be printed from stock pickings

 Installation